punchjay/denova/README.md

 # Denova

-Portfolio site built in Reactjs.
+Portfolio site built in React.js

 ### To run in dev mode